-67. School feeding is one of the tools for Strategic Objective 4.
+- 67. School feeding is one of the tools for Strategic Objective 4.
 The Strategic Plan calls attention to the multiple benefits of school feeding such as supporting school enrolment and improving learning and nutrition, and explains its use in supporting farmers and local production of nutritious foods.
 WFP's school feeding policy, approved in 2009, emphasizes sustainability, the role of school feeding as a safety net and the multiplicity of benefits in relation to value transfer, gender, nutrition and education, and the values of alignment with national policy frameworks, programme design and local production and sourcing.
-14

-13 "Summary Report of the Strategic Evaluation - From Food Aid to Food Assistance: Working in Partnership" (WFP/EB.1/2012/6-A).

-- 68. Each year WFP provides school meals for an average of 22 million children, half of whom are girls, in 70 countries.
+17 - 68.
+Each year WFP provides school meals to more than 20 million children, nearly half of whom are girls, in approximately 70 countries.
 The school feeding programmes are tailored to national strategies and the resources available.
 There is an emphasis on supporting the transition to national ownership.
 WFP's role is evolving from that of direct implementer to provider of technical assistance and capacity development.
 Since 2008, programmes in Azerbaijan, Bhutan, Cape Verde, Colombia, Egypt, Guatemala, Honduras, and São Tomé and Principe have been handed over to governments.
 WFP has remained involved in a number of these countries, providing technical assistance and programme support. - 69.
 An important element of hand-over is developing local inputs for school meals.
+For example, in Afghanistan, work is under way to provide locally produced HEB for school meals programmes.
+In Afghanistan, Ghana, Indonesia and Madagascar micronutrient powder is added to school meals composed of locally grown foods to ensure adequate micronutrient intake.

+VIT School recuing Folicy (WIT/EB.2/2009)4-

+17 "WFP School Feeding Policy" (WFP/EB.2/2009/4-A).

-In Mali, for example, all food except for oil is procured in-country, with links to P4P and a new programme supporting local fortification of maize meal.
-In Afghanistan, work is under way to provide locally produced HEB for school meals programmes; in Afghanistan, Ghana, Indonesia and Madagascar micronutrient powder is added to school meals composed of locally grown foods to ensure adequate micronutrient intake. - 70.
-A recent evaluation of WFP's school feeding policy found that it was "fully aligned with WFP's strategic plan and other key policies in tune with aid effectiveness concerns for national ownership, sustainability and results orientation."
-15 The report also noted the need to develop the social protection and capacity-development elements of the school feeding policy.
-15 Another evaluation noted that the cost per beneficiary tends to be low compared with other food assistance activities, but "the programme costs may still be seen as excessive from local government perspective."
-12 This demonstrates the need to continue to achieve impacts and value across sectors. - 71.
-These recommendations are part of a challenge noted in a WFP/World Bank report that observes that a major role for aid agencies is to maintain an investment in school feeding through the transition to national programmes.16 - 72.
+70. A recent evaluation of WFP's school feeding policy found that it was "...fully aligned with WFP's strategic plan and other key policies in tune with aid effectiveness concerns for national ownership, sustainability and results orientation".
+18 The report also noted the need to develop the social protection and capacity-development elements of the school feeding policy.
+18 Another evaluation noted that the cost per beneficiary tends to be low compared with other food assistance activities, but "...the programme costs may still be seen as excessive from local government perspective."
+13 This demonstrates the need to continue to achieve impacts and value across sectors.

+- 71. These recommendations are part of a challenge noted in a WFP/World Bank report that observes that a major role for aid agencies is to maintain an investment in school feeding through the transition to national programmes.19 - 72.
 WFP is developing an action plan for implementation of the policy following findings from the school feeding policy evaluation.
-It is also working through the Centre of Excellence in Brazil to gather best practices from around the word in a South-South knowledge sharing exercise to incorporate school feeding into national safety-net programmes.
+It is also working through the Centre of Excellence in Brazil to gather best practices from around the world in a South-South knowledge sharing exercise to incorporate school feeding into national safety-net programmes.